AlexMoffat/timecalc/README.md

     # Use the timezone name -> 2017-06-17 14:00:03.340000 -05:00
     2017-06-17 12:00:03.340 -07:00 @ "America/Chicago"

-Various pieces can be extracted from a date or a duration.
-Done by ending the expression with a period and the unit to extract or convert to.
-From dates you can get the day of the week or convert to the seconds/milliseconds since the epoc.
+### Elapsed since epoc

+You can convert a date to the seconds/milliseconds since the epoc by using `. s` or `. ms` after the date.
 Dates converted to seconds/milliseconds don't have a following unit because they represent dates, with a unit they would be interpreted as durations.

-    # Day of the week -> Sunday
-    2017-09-03 . day
-    # -> Tuesday
-    2017-08-15T12:28:34.395-05:00 .day
     # Seconds since epoc -> 1497745983
     (2017-06-17T19:00:03 + 33m) . s
     # Milliseconds since epoc -> 1502818114395
     2017-08-15T12:28:34.395-05:00 . ms

+### Day of the week

+You can find the day of the week for a date using  `. day`.

+    # Day of the week -> Sunday
+    2017-09-03 . day
+    # -> Tuesday
+    2017-08-15T12:28:34.395-05:00 . day

+### Duration conversion

 You can convert a duration into day, hours, minutes, seconds or milliseconds.
-If the duration can't be wholly expressed in the chosen unit then the remaining milliseconds are also shown.
+If the duration can't be completely expressed in the chosen unit then the remaining milliseconds are also shown.

     # How many seconds in 14 hours -> 50400s
     14h . s